Frequently Asked Questions

 Summer Session courses are open to all students 18 years and older (see Pre-College Programs for high school students).

-Applicants wishing to take courses taught in the College of Arts and Letters will register through the online application.
+Applicants (visiting students) wishing to take courses taught in the College of Arts and Letters will register through the online application.

 During the summer, students can take several classes; however, there is a maximum number of credit hours allowed based on your student status.